bechampion/rnvimr/README.md

 # Rnvimr

+## Change default branch from master to main

+`vim-plug` support updating repo from the default branch for now.

+How to update rnvimr from now on?

+1. Run `PlugUpgrade` to upgrade vim-plug;
+2. Delete old rnvimr repo;
+3. Run `PlugInstall` to install rnivmr again;

 Rnvimr is a NeoVim plugin that allows you to use Ranger in a floating window.

 Different than other Ranger vim-plugins, Rnvimr gives you full control over Ranger.